bgveenstra/label/README.md

-add labels to all of an organization's repos
+add labels to all of an organization's repos based on tags

 requires integration / authentication